CognifyDev/ClashOfGods/README.md

 # ClashOfGods
-#### A new-term mod for Among Us with plugin system that allows you to make your own plugin by EASY computer language for Among Us
+**An epoch-making Among Us mod with a plugin system that allows you to make your own plugin by EASY computer language JavaScript**
 > [English](README/README-English.md) | [简体中文](README/README-SChinese.md)